-A multilingual site is an important step for any business or organisation with an international ambition and growth mindset.
+A multilingual site is an important step for any business or organization with an international ambition and growth mindset.
 E-commerce platforms in particular can benefit from a multilingual website and this trend is set to continue with 900 million customers expected to purchase products internationally on the web in 2020.
-Equally, however, any organisation, company, NGO, or group looking to disseminate information or news on international scale needs to have a multilingual site in their professional repertoire, allowing them to reach previously untouched audiences and markets.
+Equally, however, any organization, company, NGO, or group looking to disseminate information or news on an international scale needs to have a multilingual site in their professional repertoire, allowing them to reach previously untouched audiences and markets.

-Of course, taking the plunge and going multilingual isn’t always easy, and with many apparent solutions available, it’s often hard to discern which are the most feasible, effective, and cost efficient.
+Of course, taking the plunge and going multilingual isn’t always easy, and with many apparent solutions available, it’s often hard to discern which are the most feasible, effective, and cost-efficient.
 In this article, we’re going to take a look at how you can create a multilingual site with Weglot from start to finish, putting any qualms or reservations you may have to rest.

 Which languages should I translate my site into?

-A big question when it comes to taking your website into the multilingual sphere is how many languages should I cater for?
+A big question when it comes to taking your website into the multilingual sphere is how many languages should I cater to?
 Unfortunately, this isn’t a one-size-fits-all kind of answer and will require an assessment of your own business.
-While it can be tempting to say you want to translate your site into 10 languages immediately, it’s probably more prudent to start off with a few languages and scale up in accordance to the demands of the market and your own commercial ambitions.
+While it can be tempting to say you want to translate your site into 10 languages immediately, it’s probably more prudent to start off with a few languages and scale-up in accordance to the demands of the market and your own commercial ambitions.
 Some questions that are helpful to ask yourself are:

 Which markets am I targeting?

-For a business who is just starting out in the cross-border e-commerce game, it’s helpful to have selected a number of key markets that you wish to focus on based on market research and potential demand, from this point on you can make an educated decision on which languages you’re going to need.
+For a business that is just starting out in the cross-border e-commerce game, it’s helpful to have selected a number of key markets that you wish to focus on based on market research and potential demand, from this point on you can make an educated decision on which languages you’re going to need.

 Say you’re a French company launching your own sunglasses business, it’s only logical that the markets you’ll target will have a generally warm climate and sunny weather such as Spain.
 Therefore, you might decide it makes sense to translate your site to Spanish, but from a commercial point of view, it may not make much sense to translate your site to Icelandic as the climate there is generally cold and windy.